Vocera Communications (NYSE:VCRA) Issues FY 2021 Earnings Guidance

-Vocera Communications (NYSE:VCRA) updated its FY 2021 earnings guidance on Thursday.
+Vocera Communications (NYSE:VCRA) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $0.620-$0.720 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.560.
 The company issued revenue guidance of $226 million-$233 million, compared to the consensus revenue estimate of $228.85 million.

-A number of research analysts have weighed in on the company.
-BTIG Research upped their target price on Vocera Communications from $55.00 to $60.00 and gave the stock a buy rating in a report on Tuesday, October 26th.
-Morgan Stanley upped their price target on Vocera Communications from $40.00 to $44.00 and gave the stock an equal weight rating in a research note on Wednesday, August 18th.
-SVB Leerink upped their price target on Vocera Communications from $34.00 to $36.00 and gave the stock an underperform rating in a research note on Friday.
-Royal Bank of Canada upped their price target on Vocera Communications from $43.00 to $51.00 and gave the stock a sector perform rating in a research note on Friday.
-Finally, Craig Hallum upped their price target on Vocera Communications from $50.00 to $62.00 and gave the stock a buy rating in a research note on Friday.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and seven have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has a consensus rating of Buy and an average target price of $50.60.
+Vocera Communications (NYSE:VCRA) last posted its earnings results on Thursday, October 28th.
+The communications equipment provider reported $0.28 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.15 by $0.13.
+The company had revenue of $63.57 million for the quarter, compared to analyst estimates of $60.54 million.
+Vocera Communications had a positive return on equity of 2.12% and a negative net margin of 3.43%.
+The company’s revenue for the quarter was up 18.1% on a year-over-year basis.
+During the same quarter last year, the company earned $0.17 earnings per share.
+On average, equities research analysts expect that Vocera Communications will post -0.1 earnings per share for the current year.

-In other news, Director Sharon O’keefe sold 3,000 shares of the stock in a transaction on Monday, October 4th.
-The stock was sold at an average price of $44.75, for a total transaction of $134,250.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, insider Mary Bridget Duffy sold 730 shares of the firm’s stock in a transaction on Thursday, August 12th.
-The stock was sold at an average price of $44.49, for a total value of $32,477.70.
-Following the completion of the transaction, the insider now directly owns 66,379 shares in the company, valued at $2,953,201.71.
+In other news, insider Mary Bridget Duffy sold 723 shares of Vocera Communications stock in a transaction on Tuesday, October 12th.
+The stock was sold at an average price of $46.32, for a total value of $33,489.36.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Brent D. Lang sold 9,158 shares of Vocera Communications stock in a transaction on Tuesday, October 12th.
+The shares were sold at an average price of $47.92, for a total value of $438,851.36.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 50,676 shares of company stock worth $2,376,345.
+Insiders sold 50,676 shares of company stock valued at $2,376,345 over the last three months.
 Company insiders own 1.93% of the company’s stock.

 Vocera Communications, Inc engages in the provision of secure, integrated, intelligent communication and workflow solutions.
 It offers smartphone and wearable devices, clinical communication software, system interoperability and alarm management, and patient and family engagement products.
 The firm serves the healthcare, hospitality, retail, veterinary care, education, and energy industries.